tweedegolf/storage-abstraction/README.md

 ```typescript
 selectBucket(name: string | null): Promise<void>;
 ```
-Select another bucket for storing files, the bucket will be created automatically if it doesn't exist.If you pass `null` the currently selected bucket will be deselected.
+Select a or another bucket for storing files, the bucket will be created automatically if it doesn't exist.
+If you pass `null` the currently selected bucket will be deselected.

 ### clearBucket
 ```typescript